nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to create a new event by providing the event name and date.
 2. System creates the event.
-3. System displays a confirmation message.
+3. System displays a success message.

     Use case ends.